 This post may include affiliate links.
 That means if you click and make a purchase, I may earn a small commission.

 Ready for a reading challenge in the new year?
-Look no further than these excellent 2020 reading challenges.
-You’re sure to find one that is a perfect fit for you, and a reading challenge journal will help you stay on track all year long–or help you build your own reading challenge.
+Look no further than these excellent 2021 reading challenges.
+Follow along with pre-planned challenges, or learn how to make your own perfect reading challenge.
+Plus, see how a reading challenge journal will help you stay on track all year long.

 A good reading challenge–one that meets your needs as a reader, can enhance your reading life in so many ways.
 It doesn’t have to feel like homework–and it shouldn’t!

 A reading challenge should enhance your reading life, and sometimes it can make it easier.
 The truth is, the book world is vast, most of our TBRs are exploding, and reading time is limited.
 A challenge can help you narrow down your reading list and help you pick your next great read.

 So this year, I challenge you to really think about what you want to add to your reading life.
 Then start mapping out your challenge.
 Grab my Build Your Reading Challenge Bundle to get started!

 Use the brainstorm sheet in the bundle to jot down anything that’s been in the back of your mind with regard to reading.